ConsumerDataStandardsAustralia/standards/slate/source/includes/cx_standards/notifications.md

 <h3 class="schema-toc" data-cds-menu="h3" id="consumer-experience_notification-standards_notifications-90-day-notifications">90-day notifications</h3>

-Each of the below data standards are binding for the purposes of rule 8.11(1)(fb):
+Each of the below data standards are for the purposes of rule 8.11(1)(fb):

 |Area|CX Standard|
 |-------------------|------------------------------|